Flowers & Landscaping

 How to Feed Daffodils

-After they’ve bloomed in the spring, feed daffodils with Miracle-Gro® Shake ‘n Feed Rose & Bloom Plant Food to help the bulbs store nutrients for the next growing season.
+Great soil and just the right plant food are a power combo for magnificent garden results.
+So, after they’ve bloomed in the spring, feed daffodils with Miracle-Gro® Shake ‘n Feed Rose & Bloom Plant Food to help the bulbs store nutrients for the next growing season.
 Feed every 3 months, following label directions, and stop feeding once the foliage turns brown.

 What to Do with Daffodils After They Bloom